nurgasemetey/nurgasemetey.github.io/_posts/my-experience-with-data-backfilling-and-achieving-reproducibility/2024-09-15-my-experience-with-data-backfilling-and-achieving-reproducibility.md

 # Make jobs resilient to failure

-So you wrote following job that runs daily.
+So you wrote following job that runs daily

 ```sql
 SELECT *